 Assistant Provost and Assistant Vice President for Strategic Enrollment Management

 Applications are accepted on a rolling admissions basis.
-As completed applications are received, they are reviewed, decisions made, and the applicants notified.
+As completed applications are received, they are reviewed, decisions are made, and the applicants are notified.
 Incomplete applications will not be reviewed.

 The Bachelor of Social Work program at West Chester University in Philadelphia is